PLM, ERP, CRM, PIM … Oh My! Demystifying Retail Software Terminology

 Before you sign up with a retail software solution provider, double check these two things: 1) The ROI that’s guaranteed, and 2) how long it takes to onboard the solution.
 The PLM and ERP onboarding process can be particularly labor intensive.
 To prevent bottlenecks during onboarding, find a solution provider that’s designed their system to be onboarded in a fraction of the time.

-As you go forth into the wild world of retail technology, keep in mind that the right retail PLM or ERP solution will have the other features you need –– such as CRM or PIM –– built into its functionalities.
+As you go forth into the wild world of retail technology, keep in mind that the right retail PLM or ERP solution will have the other features you need –– such as CRM and PIM –– built into its functionalities.
 At the very least, seek out a solution provider that easily integrates with the rest of your software suite.
-Easy onboarding and integrations will help you customize the best software suite for your unique business model.
+Easy onboarding and integrations will help you customize the best unified software solution for your unique business model.

 You May Also Like